Before You Read Any Further

 I’m going to have to say no. Pumpkin seeds, once they’ve been turned into a butter/spread have a really funky taste.
 If you add sugar and jazz it up, or mix in some honey or maple syrup, then, maaayyyyybeee I’d tell you to try it with your apple slices.

 A better seed based spread would be one made from sunflower seeds.
-I’d also say try the Beyond the Equator spreads (seed based).
-Since they use a blend of seeds, the flavor should be a lot smoother, and is more likely to be a good pairing with your apple slices.
+I’d also say look for a spread that’s a blend of seeds, as the flavor should be a lot smoother, and is more likely to be a good pairing with your apple slices.

 Is there a good salt free, peanut butter substitute?